OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 **Scheduling:**

 -  ``resched``: Sets the reschedule flag for the VM.
-The Scheduler will migrate (or migrate --live, depending on the :ref:`Scheduler configuration <schg_configuration>`) the VM in the next monitorization cycle to a Host that better matches the requirements and rank restrictions.
-Read more in the :ref:`Scheduler documentation <schg_re-scheduling_virtual_machines>`.
+The Scheduler will migrate (or migrate --live, depending on the :ref:`Scheduler configuration <scheduler_configuration>`) the VM in the next monitorization cycle to a Host that better matches the requirements and rank restrictions.
+Read more in the :ref:`Scheduler documentation <scheduler_overview>`.
 -  ``unresched``: Clears the reschedule flag for the VM, canceling the rescheduling operation.

 **Deployment:**

 -  ``deploy``: Starts an existing VM in a specific Host.
 -  ``migrate --live``: The Virtual Machine is transferred between Hosts with no noticeable downtime.
 The VM storage cannot be migrated to other system datastores.
 -  ``migrate``: The VM gets stopped and resumed in the target host.
-In an infrastructure with :ref:`multiple system datastores <sched_ds>`, the VM storage can be also migrated (the datastore id can be specified).
+In an infrastructure with multiple system datastores, the VM storage can be also migrated (the datastore id can be specified).

 Note: By default, the above operations do not check the target host capacity.
 You can use the ``--enforce`` option to be sure that the host capacity is not overcommitted.